 Gas ovens can be new or old.
 Older versions will likely have a thermostat connected to a long copper tube which will extend to the main oven cavity and this copper tube will read the temperature of the oven.
 Which it will then feedback to the thermostat.

-In newer models the thermostats are attached to a long probe, which extends into the oven, is wired to a control board which will control the oven’s heat source.
+In newer models the thermostats are attached to a long probe, which extends into the oven, is wired to a control board that will control the oven’s heat source.
 When hot enough, the thermostat will tell the circuit board to turn off the heating supply.
 This is most likely the one many will have in their homes.

 Why does my gas oven take so long to preheat?